-USER ACCOUNTS: In order to use the Software or a software feature, or for certain features of the Software to operate properly, you may be required to have and maintain a valid and active user account with an online service, such as a third-party parsing platform or social network account; "Third-Party Account"), or an account with Licensor or a Licensor affiliate, as set forth in the Software documentation.
-If you do not maintain such accounts, then certain features of the Software may also operate or may exceed to function properly, either in whole or in part.
-The Software may also require you to create a Software-specific user account with Licensor or a Licensor affiliate, exceed to function properly with the social part of the social property of the social part of the social pa
+USER ACCOUNTS: In order to use the Software or a software feature, or for certain features of the Software to operate properly, you may be required to have and maintain a valid and active user account with an online service, such as a third-party gaming platform or social network account ("Third-Party Account"), or an account with Licensor or a Licensor affiliate, as set forth in the Software documentation.
+If you do not maintain such accounts, then certain features of the Software may not operate or may cease to function properly, either in whole or in part.
+The Software may also require you to create a Software-specific user account with Licensor or a Licensor affiliate ("User Account") in order to access the Software and its functionality and features.
+Your User Account log-in may be associated with a Third-Party Account.
+You are responsible for all use and the security of your User Accounts and any Third-Party Accounts that you use to access and use the Software.